Meet the HometownPlus team

 Mike is a man on a mission to counter economic and social inequalities, improve people's life chances and transform deprived places through creative commercial development and support of grass-roots community action.
 He is a passionate advocate for partnerships, and in leadership of Hometown Plus, Mike is driven to deliver on real social legacy.
 His values are sound, his enthusiasm and sense of vocation infectious, and his capacity to problem-solve and deliver proven by his impressive professional record.

-John Hesketh, BA, PgDip, PGDE, MA - Associate Consultant
+John Hesketh, BA, PgDip, PGDE, MA - Director

 To his work with Hometown Plus, John brings a wealth of public and third sector experience - in intelligence-led policy and service development, community asset transfer, performance management, social impact assessment and reporting, and continuous improvement.
 He is a skilled project manager with a particularly impressive record in income generation, a qualified trainer and organisational development lead - with specialist knowledge of consultation and data analysis, community education, the law as it impacts volunteer and wider workforce development, charity trading - and similar.